nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ```

 There is no direct way to specify byte and short literal explicitly, but indirectly we can specify.
-Whenever we are assigning integral literal to the byte variable and if the value within the range of byte then compiler treats it as byte literal, similarly short literals.
+Whenever we are assigning integral literal to the byte variable and if the value within the range of byte,
+then the compiler treats it as byte literal, similarly short literals.

 ```java linenums="1"
 byte b = 10; //valid